datamarts/docs_prostore/reference/sql_plus_requests/SELECT/SELECT.md

   st.id,
   st.category,
   s.product_code
-FROM sales.stores AS st
+FROM marketing.stores AS st
-INNER JOIN sales_new.sales AS s
+INNER JOIN marketing_new.sales AS s
   ON st.id = s.store_id
 ```